-Sockets, Wrenches and Drivers
+Sockets, Wrenches, and Drivers

 Regardless of whether you’re domestic or commercial, there are several electrician tools needed in this category.
-Firstly, an adjustable wrench between 8 and 11” which can be used for fuse boards, and a 10” pipe wrench.
+Firstly, an adjustable wrench between 8 and 11” can be used for fuse boards, and a 10” pipe wrench.
 A range of Allen Wrenches can also come in handy from time to time for electricians.
 If you’re more on the commercial side, you’ll want to buy a decent socket set, along with a nut driver, where you should buy a selection of sizes between ¼ and 7/16.

-As you may already realise, being an electrician can be a dangerous profession if you’re not adequately protected, which is why you should invest in a range of safety gear to protect the biggest asset of your business: you.
+As you may already realize, being an electrician can be a dangerous profession if you’re not adequately protected, which is why you should invest in a range of safety gear to protect the biggest asset of your business: you.
 As far as the basics go, buy a pair of insulated gloves to prevent accidental shock along with some safety glasses to protect your eyes from dust or even sparks from overheated wires.
-A head torch can also be convenient for electricians when working in dark spaces like under stairs cupboards.
+A head torch can also be convenient for electricians when working in dark spaces like understairs cupboards.
 If you work in commercial electrics, a hard hat and electrical hazard boots are also necessary.

 Essential Electrician Tools

-Electricians can never be without a hammer, tape measure and magnetic levels.
+Electricians can never be without a hammer, tape measure, and magnetic levels.
 These are essential electrician tools you’ll require to get the job done.
 A utility knife can also be a handy extra to an electrician’s toolbox, while wire strippers save loads of time.
 Metal files and sheetrock saws are also worth buying, and they’re relatively cheap.
 Some other tools may be worth investing in, and while being expensive, make your life much easier.
 These include a conduit bender, and fish tape or rids, which are otherwise known as ‘electricians snakes’ or ‘draw wires’.
-They make the process of drawing cables and wires through walls, ceilings and conduit a breeze
+They make the process of drawing cables and wires through walls, ceilings, and conduit a breeze

 Electricians need three types of testing devices in their toolboxes, which include: